 Find a Bargain on Petaling Street

 The centre of KL’s original Chinatown is one of the best places in the city to brush up on your bargaining skills.
-Head under the green awning covering the street and you’ll be greeted with stalls and kiosks lining both sides, selling everything from T-shirts and handbags to shoes, watches and electronics.
+Head under the green awning covering the street and you’ll be greeted with stalls and kiosks lining both sides, selling everything from T-shirts and handbags, to shoes, watches and electronics.
 But be prepared to bargain since prices quoted usually have a fairly high markup.
-This is also a great area to sample some of the city’s best street food.
+This is also a great area to sample some of the city’s best street food and there are several bars in the area.

 Make Some Feathered Friends at KL Bird Park

 Love birds?
 You’ll want to make time on your itinerary to hang out KL Bird Park, known to have the world’s largest free-flight walk-in aviary.
 Here you’ll find over 3000 birds of varying species from around the world, many of which are not in cages or enclosures.
-Zones one and two make up the free flight aviary, which feels a bit like walking through a tropical rainforest, complete with colourful bird flying above you.
+Zones one and two make up the free flight aviary, which feels a bit like walking through a tropical rainforest, complete with colorful birds flying above you.
+Make sure to have your camera ready.

 See Some Undersea Life at Aquaria KLCC

-Within walking distance from the Petronas Twin Towers you’ll find Aquaria KLCC, a massive aquarium covering 60,000 square feet and filled with 5,000 different exhibits of both aquatic and non-aquatic creatures from Malaysia and around the world.
+Within walking distance from the Petronas Twin Towers you’ll find Aquaria KLCC, a massive aquarium covering 60,000 square feet and filled with 5,000 different aquatic and non-aquatic creatures from Malaysia and around the world.
 It’s the type of place you can go back to several times and still see something new.
 The efficient layout makes exploring easy and there’s something interesting to see everywhere you turn.
 One of the aquarium’s highlights is the 90-metre long transparent tunnel with a moving walkway filled with sharks, stingrays and sea turtles.
+This is a great attraction if you've got kids with you, but worthwhile for anyone interested in undersea life.

 Go Back to Nature at KL Forest Eco Park